08/31/2018 7:51 AM

 Defenseman Caden Hawkinson

-No. 77 Caden Hawkinson, defense, South Side - Highlights
+No. 77 Caden Hawkinson, defense, Cold Spring Harbor - Highlights

 Versatility and stick skills are Hawkinson's calling cards, and they're a big reason why he had such a strong summer.